praetorian22/NovaSpace-Retro-RPG-Simulator-Privacy-Policy/README.md

 Children

 The Service Provider does not use the App to knowingly request data from children under the age of 13 or sell it on the market.
-The application is not intended for persons under the age of 12.

 Changes